The following after-school activities are conducted at Ekya Schools for the academic session 2018-19:

-Conducted by Inoyise, the Robotics Program gives students an insight into the world of robotics, automation and engineering.
+Conducted by Charvik Academy LLP, the Robotics Program gives students an insight into the world of robotics, automation, and engineering.
 The program gives students hands-on exposure to the practical usage of the physics and engineering that they study.
-Through an immersive learning experiences, students hone their skills of thinking creatively, learning important scientific concepts, and learning visually.
+Through immersive learning experiences, students hone their skills of thinking creatively, learning important scientific concepts, and learning visually.

 Hour of Code

-Students are trained in the technical intricacies of classical music and musical instruments such as keyboard, drums and violin.
+Students are trained in the technical intricacies of classical music and musical instruments such as the keyboard, drums, and violin.
 Children are also groomed in the genres of Carnatic Vocal, Western Vocals and Classical Hindustani.

-Classes on Bharatanatyam, Odissi and Contemporary Dance are conducted by trained instructors who help students gain technical proficiency at theses dance style.
+Classes on Bharatanatyam, Odissi and Contemporary Dance are conducted by trained instructors who help students gain technical proficiency at these dance style.

 Basketball coaching is conducted on campus for students of various ages.
 Our program trains students for inter-school competitions.
-In addition to Basketball, the campuses provide coaching for Football, Skating, Karate, Table-tennis, Volleyball, Cricket and Badminton.
-We also facilitate indoor games like Chess and Carrom with the provision for Yoga available at all campuses.
+In addition to Basketball, the campus provides coaching for Table-tennis.
+We also facilitate indoor games like Chess with the provision for Yoga available at all campuses.

 *Updated activity list is shared with parents at the start of the academic year.
 Enrolments are based on availability and schedule.